Meet Our Brew Hounds &

 On a raining afternoon during the first weekend in November, the family dream of Dry Falls Brewing Co. finally came true.

 We’re constantly hosting events at the brewery.
 Follow along on our Facebook event page to see what’s going on next!
-Live performances by Raphael, Tang Live, Bill Altman, Rev. Hylton, Brief Awakening, and more!
+Live performances by 28 Pages, Billingsley, Mojo Bothers Blues Band, Vagabond Crowe, and more!